Employer Sponsored Green Card Guide for U.S. Permanent Residence

 • No investment required.

-3. What is the Process of Getting an Employer Sponsored Green Card?
+What is the Process of Getting an Employer-Sponsored Green Card?

-Getting an employer sponsored green card is a 3-step process.
-First, your employer is required to get an approved Labor Certification from the United States Department of Labor (DOL).
+Getting an employment based employer-sponsored green card is often a 3-step process.
+In many EB-2 and EB-3 cases, the first step is for your employer to obtain an approved labor certification from the United States Department of Labor (DOL).
 Second, your employer must file an immigrant petition on your behalf (Form I-140).
 Third, you are required to either adjust status (Form I-485) or apply for your immigrant visa (Form DS-260).
 Let’s now discuss each of these steps in more detail.

 Labor Certification